Watford Writers

 Profile:

 I joined Watford Writers probably around 10 – 12 years ago and have been writing with reasonable regularity since.
 I wrote about three quarters of a child/teenage book some time ago but lost everything when my computer crashed.
 I have since written an urban fantasy novel which sat around for a while, as I didn’t really know what to do with it.
-This has recently been published and I am the best part of the way through the first draft of a sequel.
+This has recently been published and turned into a trilogy.
 I write because I love words and enjoy creating other realities.
 I write in various styles, genres and mediums but I like writing that carries impact.
 As this can sometimes be unsettling my writing can be thought of as being dark and my lighter pieces are often forgotten.

 Main writing interests: